-We compete with companies that develop, manufacture and sell traffic management devices using video and radar sensing technologies as well as other above-ground CED technologies based on laser, infrared and acoustic sensors.
+We compete with companies that develop, manufacture and sell traffic management devices using video and radar sensing technologies as well as other above-ground detection technologies based on laser, infrared and acoustic sensors.
 For ITS applications, we also compete with providers of in-pavement loop detectors and estimate that more than 70% of the traffic management systems currently in use in the U.S. use in-pavement loop detectors.
-For competition with other above-ground CED products, we typically compete on performance and functionality, and to a lesser extent on price.
+For competition with other above-ground detection products, we typically compete on performance and functionality, and to a lesser extent on price.
 When competing against providers of loop detectors, we compete principally on ease of installation and the total cost of ownership over a multi-year period, and to a lesser extent on functionality.

 Among the companies that provide direct competition to Autoscope video worldwide are FLIR Systems, Inc., Signal Group Inc. (Semex), Iteris, Inc. and Citilog S.A.
-Among the companies that provide direct competition to Autoscope radar worldwide are Wavetronix, LLC, MS Sedco Inc. and Xtralis, LLC.
-Among the companies that provide direct competition to Autoscope LPR worldwide are 3M Company, Perceptics LLC, Genetec Inc., Vigilant Solutions and Elsag Datamat S.p.a.
-All of these companies have working installations of their systems in the U.S. and other parts of the world.
-To our knowledge, Autoscope and Autoscope radar have the largest number of installations as compared to their direct competitors.
+Among the companies that provide direct competition to RTMS radar worldwide are Wavetronix, LLC, MS Sedco Inc., Smartmicro Sensors GmbH and Xtralis, LLC.
+To our knowledge, Autoscope video and RTMS radar have the largest number of installations as compared to their direct competitors.
 In addition, there are smaller local companies providing direct competition in specific markets throughout the world.
 We are aware that these and other companies will continue to develop technologies for use in traffic management, security, police and parking applications.
 One or more of these technologies could in the future provide increased competition for our systems.